This post may contain affiliate links. Please see my disclosure policy for details.

-The Patkuli viewing platform is FREE to visit and is open 24 hours a day.
+Read my guide for the Patkuli Viewing Platform here.
+It’s FREE to visit and is open 24 hours a day.

 3. Climb the city walls and visit Kiek in de Kök

-Did you know that Tallinn is nicknamed the city of towers as it has 21 defence towers still standing today?
-At it’s height there used to be 36 towers surrounding the Old Town but many haven’t stood the test of time!
+Did you know that Tallinn is nicknamed the city of towers as it has 21 defense towers still standing today?
+At its height, there used to be 36 towers surrounding the Old Town but many haven’t stood the test of time!

 My favourite museum was Kiek in de Kök which translates to “peek into the kitchen”.
-It was the most powerful defence tower of medieval Tallinn and is the mightiest defence tower of the Baltics!
+It was the most powerful defense tower of medieval Tallinn and is the mightiest defense tower in the Baltics!

 The Maiden’s Tower is also right next door and you can walk on the city ramparts here between them.
-Don’t forget to visit their café upstairs for some yummy food, coffee or a hot wine.
+Don’t forget to visit their café upstairs for some yummy food, coffee, or hot wine.
 They had an epic viewing platform right on the city ramparts too!

 4. Sip on some Glögg (hot wine)

 I think hot wine became my blood type in Tallinn while I was here!
 Sipping a hot wine, or Glögg, in this city is almost like drinking vodka in Russia; it has to be done.

 The Estonians called it Glögg which is similar to Glühwein or Mulled Wine as we call it in the UK.
 It’s wine heated up with spices and some strong alcohol like rum, vodka, or Vana Tallinn mixed in.

 As Tallinn is cold more often than not, you’ll see lots of hot wine or Glögg stalls dotted around the city and tourists clutching them to keep their hands and bodies warm.